typetools/guava/README-typetools.md

 5. Run the following commands.

 JAVA_HOME must be a JDK 8 JDK.
-This step must be done on a CSE machine, which has access to the necessary passwords.
+This step must be done on machine, such as a CSE machine, that has access to the necessary passwords.

 ```
 PACKAGE=guava-30.0-jre